 25 Companies That Will Help With College Expenses and Loans

-About 40 million Americans owe money for student loans and about 70% of bachelor's degree recipients graduate with some debt.
-The class of 2015 graduated with an average of $35,051 in student loan debt, and the amount will continue to rise.
+About 44.7 million Americans owe money for student loans and about 70% of bachelor's degree recipients graduate with some debt.
+Of these, the 42.3 million with federal student loan debt owe an average $36,520 each.
+For private borrowers, the amount is even higher: an average of $48,819 in debt each.
 It makes sense that companies looking to attract quality employees would offer either tuition reimbursement or student loan repayment assistance.

 Student loan reimbursement and tuition assistance are both offered to employees of Aetna.
 For student loans, employees can get $2000 annually, with a $ 10,000-lifetime cap, for undergraduate or graduate school.

 Aetna employees (full-time and part-time working 20 or more hours per week) are eligible for reimbursement for up to 80% of approved expenses while obtaining a college degree or taking job-related college courses, up to $5,000 for full-time and $2,500 for part-time employees.

 Ann Taylor's Tuition Assistance Program provides employees with an opportunity to further their education and develop professional skills.
 Through this program, employees may be partially reimbursed for tuition expenses related to their careers at any of the Ann Taylor corporation companies.

 Applied Materials is a leader in materials engineering solutions used to produce virtually every new chip and advanced display in the world.
 According to their financial benefits for employee disclosure, they offer tuition reimbursement.